AshwaniRajput87/MERN_Stack_July_2024/frontend/ReactJS/Lec-3_State_hooks_useState_Lifting_State_Up_&_useEffect/readme.md

   - controlled comp: when form data is managed by react state.
   - uncontrolled comp: When form data is managed by the DOM itself.

+# Why do we need to use prevState?

+prevState in setState() or useState() ensures that state updates are based on the most recent state.
+It avoids problems with inconsistent data from asynchronous state updates.

+# What is Asynchronous state updates in React?

+Asynchronous state updates mean state changes are scheduled and processed later, not immediately, which can lead to multiple updates being batched together.